cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Introduction        {#intro}
 ============

-(TO DO, expand on text from abstract here; move references here and neuter them in the abstract as per {{Section 4.3 of ?RFC7322}}.)
+[^abs1a-] {{STD94}}) [^abs1b-]

+[^abs2a-] {{RFC1951}} [^abs2b-]

+[^abs3-]

-The specification defines a transformation from a Packed CBOR data item to the original CBOR data item; it does not define an algorithm for an actual packer.
-Different packers can differ in the amount of effort they invest in arriving at a minimal packed form.
+This document defines the Packed CBOR format by specifying the transformation from a Packed CBOR data item to the original CBOR data item; it does not define an algorithm for a packer.
+Different packers can differ in the amount of effort they invest in arriving at a minimal packed form; often, they simply employ the sharing that is natural for a specific application.

-Packed CBOR can employ two kinds of optimization:
+Packed CBOR can make use of two kinds of optimization:

 - item sharing: substructures (data items) that occur repeatedly in the original CBOR data item can be collapsed to a simple